hed-standard/hed-specification/docs/Appendix_A.md

 the schema attribute specifications, and property specifications.
 All of these sections are required starting with HED version 8.0.0-beta.3 and must be given in this order.

-The unit class specification section starts with `'''Unit classes'''`
+Unit classes specify the kind of units are allowed to be used with a value that is provided for a `#` value.
+The unit class specification section starts with `'''Unit classes'''` and lists the type of unit at the first level and the specific units at the second level.

 ````{admonition} **Example:** Part of the HED unit class specification for time.